Cardinals vs. Braves Player Props Betting Odds

 Olson Stats

-- Olson takes a two-game streak with at least one hit into this matchup.
-In his last five games he is hitting .143 with two home runs, two walks and two RBI.
+- Olson takes a three-game streak with at least one hit into this matchup.
+During his last five outings he is hitting .300 with three home runs, two walks and three RBI.

 Olson Recent Games